Summi51/Kritter_Backend_Coding_-Solution/Simple_Chatbot/README.md

 ## Table of Contents
 - Problem Statement
 - Input
--Output
+- Output
--Example
+- Example
--Project Structure
+- Project Structure
--Setup Instructions
+- Setup Instructions
--Prerequisites
+- Prerequisites
--Installation
+- Installation
--How to Run the Code
+- How to Run the Code
--Testing Instructions
+- Testing Instructions
--Code Explanation
+- Code Explanation
- -Methods Breakdown
+ - Methods Breakdown

 ## Problem Statement
 The goal of this program is to create a chatbot that can handle user queries by finding the closest matching question from a list of predefined questions.
 It compares the user input with the predefined questions using word matching to find the best match and returns the corresponding answer.